 - For MacBooks, try disconnecting the charger as well, if possible

-- Use Start-Up Manager to choose your boot drive
+- Use the Start-Up Manager to choose your boot drive

 - Boot up in Safe Mode